 - Size x-large is for aquariums 150 gallons and up.

 To scrape or not to scrape

 - Don’t forget to clean your scrubber and scraper!
-You can do this by rinsing it under clean water and using a toothbrush to get those hard to reach places.
-This also helps to ensure that sand and other debris doesn’t get stuck into the cleaning scrub.
+You can do this by rinsing it under clean water and using a toothbrush to get those hard-to-reach places.
+This also helps to ensure that sand and other debris don’t get stuck into the cleaning scrub.

 - Take the aquarium cleaner out after every use so sand or substrate doesn’t get lodged in and scratch the glass.